 7. Wix – Best for e-Commerce

-Wix.com earns the distinction of 2022’s best blogging platform for e-commerce, thanks to its website builder and drag-and-drop functionality.
+Wix.com earns the distinction of this year’s best blogging platform for e-commerce, thanks to its website builder and drag-and-drop functionality.

 With a free Wix account, you can launch your blog in no time, making it ideal for beginners and small business owners who prioritize ease of use over functionality.